Welcome to the Yorkshire Branch of Butterfly Conservation

 Butterflies are not only beautiful and fascinating creatures but are also highly responsive to the environment.
 David Attenborough described them as 'A thermometer of the health of our natural world' Many species of butterfly are in decline and a quarter are facing extinction.
 We have lost more than 98% of our traditional meadows and woodland in recent times so it is crucial we raise awareness about the threats facing our butterflies, moths, their habitats and our natural environment.
 Yorkshire Branch work in partnership with land owners, local authorities, conservation bodies, businesses and the local community to achieve this.
 Here in Yorkshire the Duke of Burgundy and Pearl Bordered Fritillary are particularly vulnerable due to habitat loss and increasingly susceptible to extinction.
 Yorkshire also has the only remaining colony of the Dark Bordered Beauty Moth in England, on Strensall Common and is on the brink of extinction.

 Become a member today and help us save butterflies, moths and their habitats.
 There are many rewarding roles volunteering in recording and conservation just take a look at our Branch leaflet HERE .
 We have a real challenge when 60% of children in the UK have never seen a Peacock butterfly according to a YouGov Survey and 78% of parents are concerned that children don’t spend enough time interacting with nature.
-Founded in 1981 Yorkshire branch has more than 1800 members and nearly 100 transect walkers go out each week in summer to monitor butterfly sites across the county while dozens more join work parties to maintain habitat for our rarest species.
+Founded in 1981 Yorkshire branch has more than 1800 members and over 100 transect walkers go out each week in summer to monitor butterfly sites across the county while dozens more join work parties to maintain habitat for our rarest species.

 Your Guide to the Website